 That is, no one can keep Microsoft from seamlessly integrating any or all parts of their Office Suite into the operating system.
 None of the applications the Office Suite comprises has to be granted permission to immediately interact with the operating system.
 Not quite clear yet what I mean?
 Well, here goes:

-As soon as the installation of Windows 11 was complete, I clicked the “date and time” display (right–hand end of the taskbar), fully expecting it to open to let me select any one day of the displayed calendar, add an event or task, and set a reminder (which would then show in the notification area, once due), seeing that Microsoft 365 (and therefore also Outlook) was present — but nothing happened.
+As soon as the installation of Windows 11 was complete, I clicked the “date and time” display (right–hand end of the taskbar), fully expecting it to open and let me select any one day of the displayed calendar, add an event or task, and set a reminder (which would then show in the notification area, once due), seeing that Microsoft 365 (and therefore also Outlook) was present — but nothing happened.

 I was able to select a day, but this action didn’t trigger anything.
 No window to enter an event or task or note, let alone set a reminder, opened.
 What a disappointment!
 I was simply given the current weekday and date (information that may also be gathered from one’s wristwatch or mobile phone, but faster).